Wallace A. Ross

 Wallace A. Ross (1923–1974) was the founder of the Clio Awards.
 He was an advertising executive in New York City from the late 1940s through the early 1970s and was responsible for improving the quality, creativity, and innovation of American television and radio advertising during the "Mad Men" era.

 Education

 Ross attended Cornell University on the G.I.
 Bill, and graduated in 1944, after serving in the Philippines as an infantry first lieutenant and war correspondent in WWII.
 At Cornell he was the co-editor of the university newspaper, The Cornell Daily Sun.

-Early career
+Career

 After college, Ross worked as a publicist for Madison Square Garden, and as the promotions manager of the Schwerin Research Corporation in New York City (quality testing of programs and commercials for leading broadcast advertisers), as well as the publicist for the International Swimming Pool Company and its president, Esther Williams.
 During this time he also served as the vice president of Box Office Television, Inc. the closed circuit large screen theater and hotel television production company headed by Sid Caesar.